 Gunnell (2017), for example, demands that results obtained with methods of artificial intelligence should be understandable.
 This does not mean that the consultant must comprehensively penetrate the algorithms used – it is sufficient to understand why a certain result is not achieved, to know when something is right or wrong, when a machine result can be trusted and when an error has probably occurred.
 This is important when it comes to making a far-reaching decision using methods of artificial intelligence.
 Humans should have the “last word”, must take responsibility for it and therefore understand the results of powerful algorithms.
 Algorithms calculate the basis for far-reaching decisions on the financial future of the client. the client will hold the advisor responsible and the advisor must therefore understand what is happening.

 With a look at the standard procedure of Modern Portfolio Theory, the challenge of explaining investment may become clear.
 There, regression models are used whose behaviour is difficult for the user to understand.
 To avoid cluster risks and thus to optimize diversification in a portfolio, the variance/covariance matrix, also known as the Markowitz method, is the method of choice.
 The correlations used describe the behaviour of securities in relation to each other and can only be intuitively understood by very few people.
-As a result of an optimization calculation, recommendations are reduced and increased.
-The answer why this is done is simple (better dispersion effect in relation to the other values in the portfolio) but also complex, because even minor modifications to the initial depot change the result and many customers and consultants find such system behaviour complicated and unsatisfactory.
+As a result of an optimization calculation, recommendations are sold and bought.
+The answer why this is done is simple (better diversification effect in relation to the other values in the portfolio) but also complex, because even minor modifications to the initial depot change the result and many customers and consultants find such system behaviour complicated and unsatisfactory.

 Not only the methods and algorithms for investing money are complex, but also established products and product categories for investing money are increasingly being questioned.
 Mittnik (2020), who has taken a look at the extraordinarily complex construction rules of indices and thus passive funds, provides interesting reading on the topic of complexity in passive and active funds.